 I always use a good oil based primer like Rustoleum’s Cover Stain.
 You can roll, brush on or spray the primer one.
 Spraying primer out of a can is the pricier way to go, but it also goes a little quickly and works well for priming beveled edges and detail that might be difficult to roll or brush.

-Once the primer is ready for recoating (check the back of the can for the time on this), look for imperfections, rough spots, drips, etc and sand those smooth.
+Once the primer is ready for recoating (check the back of the can for the time on this), add one more layer of primer.
+Some projects only need one coat.
+The kitchen table gets hammered and it needs two coats of primer.
+Take a minute after the primer is all dry and look for imperfections, rough spots, drips, etc and sand those smooth.

 6. Clean Again

 Wipe down any spots that were sanded after priming.
 Don’t skip this step!
 It seems unneeded but tiny particles of sanded wood covered in paint become big clumps and will results in a bumpy texture.